top of page

 Intercultural & Bilingual Training

-One strategy is to integrate traditional ancestral knowledge with the national curriculum.
-This intercultural education has successfully taught communities how to read and write in Spanish, Portuguese, and Yanomami, helping to successfully train Yanomami medics, school teachers, spokespersons, and government leaders.
-The Yanomami take great pride in engaging with the greater world while maintaining their traditional values and customs.
-They appreciate the shared mission to protect their lands, language, and culture while gaining innovative tools and skills to push back against the harmful effects of environmental destruction, the spread of novel diseases, and cultural degradation.
+Integrating traditional ancestral knowledge into the national curriculum has empowered communities to read and write in Spanish, Portuguese, and Yanomami dialects.
+These programs effectively prepare Yanomami individuals for roles as medics, school teachers, spokespersons, and government leaders.
+The Yanomami community takes immense pride in engaging with the broader world while preserving traditional values and customs.
+They value the joint effort to safeguard their lands, language, and culture while equipping themselves with innovative tools and skills to combat the detrimental impacts of environmental degradation, the emergence of new diseases, and cultural erosion.

-The fading practice of passing down ancestral knowledge from elders to younger generations is a cause for concern in specific communities.
-This trend could lead to eroding their cultural authenticity and ancestral identity.
-Additionally, once considered primary sources, the textbooks need to be more relevant in reflecting Yanomami contemporary lifestyles, needs, and environment.
-The Yanomami school teachers have recognized this issue and are advocating for updated education programs, improved training, and interactive teaching methods incorporating audiovisual tools.
+The fading practice of passing down ancestral knowledge from elders to younger generations is not just a cause for concern, but a potential loss of cultural authenticity in specific communities.
+This trend could erode their cultural authenticity and traditional identity, a loss that we cannot afford.
+Additionally, once considered primary sources, the textbooks need to be more relevant in reflecting Yanomami's contemporary lifestyles, needs, and environment.
+The Yanomami school teachers have recognized this issue.
+They advocate for updated education programs, improved training, and interactive teaching methods incorporating audiovisual tools.

 bottom of page